Heterogeneous Acceleration Pipeline for Recommendation System Training: Evaluation Methodology

 \subsection{Datasets}

-We use four real-world datasets to train the above mentioned models.
-Table~\ref{table:datasets} shows the details of each dataset.
-Taobao Alibaba~\cite{alibaba} is a user behaviors dataset from Taobao, for recommendation problem with implicit feedback offered by Alibaba.
-Criteo Kaggle~\cite{criteokaggle} dataset is obtained from Display Advertising Challenge and contains advertising data from Criteo to capture user's preference by predicting click-through-rate.
-Criteo Terabyte \cite{criteoterabyte} is the largest publicly available dataset for users click logs.
-Avazu~\cite{avazu} dataset is taken from click-through-rate prediction competition by Kaggle.
+We train on four real-world datasets, listed in Table~\ref{table:datasets}.
+Taobao Alibaba~\cite{alibaba} is a user behavior dataset for recommendation problems with implicit feedback.
+Criteo Kaggle~\cite{criteokaggle} dataset contains advertising data and is obtained from the Display Advertising Challenge to capture user preferences by predicting CTR.
+Criteo Terabyte~\cite{criteoterabyte} is the largest publicly available dataset for user click logs.
+The Avazu~\cite{avazu} dataset is taken from a CTR prediction competition by Kaggle.